corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 ## Implementation
 \label{sec:implementation}

-We have implemented the lastfirst procedure, together with maxmin, in the R package landmark [@Brunson2021].
+We have implemented both procedures in the R package landmark [@Brunson2021], borrowing a maxmin implementation by @Piekenbrock2020.
 Each procedure is implemented for Euclidean distances in C++ using Rcpp [@Eddelbuettel2011] and for many other distance metrics and similarity measures in R using the proxy package [@Meyer2021].
 For relative rank--based procedures, the user can choose any tie-handling rule (see the Appendix).
 The landmark-generating procedures return the indices of the selected landmarks, optionally together with the sets of indices of the points in the cover set centered at each landmark.
 In addition to the number of landmarks $n$ and either the radius $\eps$ of the balls or the cardinality $k$ of the neighborhoods, the user may also specify additive and multiplicative extension factors for $n$ and for $\eps$ or $k$.
 These will produce additional landmarks ($n$) and larger cover sets ($\eps$ or $k$) with increased overlaps, in order to construct more overlapping covers.